The UE Wonderboom range has long been a favourite of ours, with its robustness and strong sound winning it a five-star rating on this very website.

 The Wonderboom 2 is every bit as precise as the original five-star model, yet it delivers a weightier sound while losing none of the core musicality.

 The second-generation version offers enhanced bass on top of the the same balanced, pleasing tonality.
 It also offers a longer battery, increased durability, stereo pairing and an outdoor option thrown in to boot.
-For under a ton, this is where the wise money goes.
+For under a ton, this is a good deal.

 - Sound 5